Funding Basics | |||||

 Senator Iris Martinez and Commissioner DeRonda Williams, to The Honorable Pat Quinn et al., February 15, 2014, “Charter School Funding Task Force Report,” Illinois State Charter School Commission,

-Data and Reporting
+Data and Reporting | |||||

-Legal Status
+Legal Status |

+Some charter schools in Illinois constitute their own local education agencies, while others are a part of local education agencies.
 Charter schools authorized by the Illinois State Charter School Commission constitute their own local education agency, while charter schools authorized by local school districts are part of that district.
+References:

 pers. comm.
 Jaclyn Matthews, Illinois State Board of Education, email, November 7, 2018

-Student Count
+Student Count |

+Some charter school students in Illinois are counted as students of the charter they attend for state reporting purposes, while other charter school students are counted as students of the school district in which the charter is located.
 Students attending charter schools authorized by the Illinois State Charter School Commission are counted as students of the charter for state reporting purposes.
 Meanwhile, students attending charter schools authorized by a local school district are counted as students of the school district in which the charter is located.
+References:

 pers. comm.
 Jaclyn Matthews, Illinois State Board of Education, email, November 7, 2018

-Funding
+Funding |

 State funding for charter schools in Illinois is reported as part of state funding for the school district where the charter school is located.
+References:

 pers. comm.
 Jaclyn Matthews, Illinois State Board of Education, email, December 10, 2018.